 So, we’re not going to ignore the elephant in the room.
-We realize we didn’t accurately hit the nail on the head with answering the question of how much YouTubers make.
+We realize we didn’t accurately hit the nail on the head by answering the question of how much YouTubers make.
 The truth is that there is not a standard, measurable average income for a YouTube content creator.
 Those who create a channel on YouTube and push their content have the possibility of earning millions per year.
 However, they also have the option of making nothing.

 For some, that range is fine.
 Many creators only have the intention of creating YouTube content for the good of others.
 They are good-hearted and want a means to distribute valuable information to viewers.
 Or, they are only seeking an outlet to display their artistic creations.
 For some, though, YouTube creates the possibility of cultivating a career based on specific interests or hobbies.
 It’s a creative thinker’s dream, to make money from doing what they are passionate about.
 When that passion evolves into opportunities that extend beyond YouTube and into the career field of their choice. it’s even better.